Yoast/wordpress-seo/readme.txt

 		* New: Enable/disable the advanced settings pages.
 		* New: Enable/disable the Yoast SEO admin bar menu.
 Added after receiving feedback from multiple users who wanted this option.
 		* Moved: Enable/disable The OnPage.org integration.
+	* Removes the tour.
+With the help center available on every Yoast SEO page or section and the new installation wizard, there was no real usecase for the tour anymore.

 * Bugfixes:
     * Fixes sorting the table in sitemaps.